Aryan20/Logomenu/README.md

 ***

-This project is not officially connected with Fedora, Red Hat, or any associated entity.
+This project is not officially connected with Fedora, Red Hat, Ubutnu, Canonical, GNOME, Debian, OpenSUSE, System76, Solus, Raspberry Pi or any associated entity.